College Placement Tests

 |Accuplacer Quantitative Reasoning, Algebra & Stats||20 multiple choice||Untimed/computerized|

 Non-Native English Speaker

 If English is not your first language, please click here.

-Students may be exempt from all or part of the placement test.
-Some conditions may include:
+Students may be exempt from all or part of the placement test by using one of the following:

 - Successful completion of a college-level English or Math course.
 Submit your official transcript to the Admissions Office.